hudec117/Mpv.NET-lib-/README.md

 4. Done!

 If you wish to compile libmpv yourself, there is a [guide](https://github.com/mpv-player/mpv/blob/master/DOCS/compile-windows.md) available in the mpv repository.

+### youtube-dl

+To enable youtube-dl functionality in the player you will need the youtube-dl executable and the ytdl hook script from mpv which allows mpv to communicate with youtube-dl.

+1. Download the "youtube-dl.exe" executable from [here](https://rg3.github.io/youtube-dl/download.html).
+2. Download the "ytdl_hook.lua" script from [here](https://github.com/mpv-player/mpv/blob/master/player/lua/ytdl_hook.lua).
+3. Copy both files to your "lib" folder you made for libmpv.
+4. Follow step #3 in the libmpv section but perform the steps on the "ytdl_hook.lua" script and "youtube-dl.exe" executable instead.
+5. Open "ytdl_hook.lua" and change line 13 to
+`path = "lib\\youtube-dl.exe",`
+6. In your code, you will need to call the `EnableYouTubeDl` method on an instance of `MpvPlayer`.
+    * If you placed your "ytdl_hook.lua" script somewhere other than the "lib" folder, you will need to pass the relative (to your apps executable) or absolute path of the script to `EnableYouTubeDl`.
+7. Done!

+If you have any doubts or questions regarding this process, please feel free to open an issue.

 ## Player